AvedonPage/mailq/README.md

 Simple Azure Storage Mail Queue Processor
 -----------------------------------------

 This repository contains a simple service that can be used to process serialized `System.Net.Mail.MailMessage` objects from an [Azure Storage Queue](https://azure.microsoft.com/en-us/services/storage/queues/).
+The applications and utility library are written using .NET Core 2.0.

 When organizations move web applications to the cloud, they often look to hosting environments such as Azure [Web Apps](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-overview).
 A Web App will typically not have access to the on-prem network unless steps are taken to connect it using either an [App Service Environment](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) or [Web App Virtual Network integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet) in combination with Express Route or VPN connection.
 Often the applications will need to send email to users and when the applications were hosted on-prem, it was possible use a locally configured SMTP relay.
 In the cloud, the application may not have access to this relay and a simple task like sending email becomes more complicated.
 There are tools such as [SendGrid](https://sendgrid.com/) that can be leveraged but for some organizations (e.g., Government Agencies) use of such services may break compliance with [TIC](https://www.dhs.gov/trusted-internet-connections) rules.